EsraaAhmed65/toxicology-ai-system/README.md

 - Polonium-like
 - Borderline

-The system is designed to assist in detecting complex and uncertain toxic patterns.
+The system is designed to assist in identifying complex and uncertain toxic patterns, especially in early-stage screening scenarios.

 ---

 ## 📌 Project Overview

-This project was developed as an intelligent toxicology screening system that analyzes clinical and exposure-related features to predict toxin-like patterns.
+This project was developed as an intelligent toxicology screening system that analyzes clinical symptoms and exposure-related features.

 Rather than identifying the exact toxin chemically, the system works as a **pattern-based diagnostic support tool**.
-It helps detect cases that resemble:
+It helps identify patterns that resemble:

 - **Ricin-like toxicity**: acute gastrointestinal and ingestion-related toxic pattern
 - **Polonium-like toxicity**: radiation-like systemic damage pattern